malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 _Iteration 3_ is a special case of what would otherwise be Iteration 2, but it implies stricter requirements on the agent's introspective and representational capabilities.
 Iteration 3 covers the ability for the agent to develop a summary of its own mental capabilities (ie: some subset `m ⊂ M`), and to consider that in relation to its conception of mental capabilities in general or to its identity (ie: `M`).
 Iteration 3 is involved in an agent concluding itself as conscious, as will be seen in the section below.

-Given some prior inference `relation(z, M)`, and some subset of beliefs `m ⊂ M`, a processing step is characterised as visceral loop _Iteration 3_ if it is of the following form and the relation with respect to `M` is non-empty:
+Given some prior inference `relation(z, M)`, and some subset of beliefs `m ⊂ M`, a processing step is characterised as Visceral Loop _Iteration 3_ if it is of the following form and the relation with respect to `M` is non-empty:

 * `f(relation(z, M), E ∪ B ∪ M) -> relation(m, M)`

 # Consciousness

-The concept of the visceral loop provides a framework for classifying the capabilities of different processing systems.
+The concept of the Visceral Loop provides a framework for classifying the capabilities of different processing systems.
 It also has important implications for understanding consciousness, particularly in its _access consciousness_ interpretation (Block, 1995).

-Two examples of the descriptive power of the visceral loop in relation to human consciousness are presented here.
+Two examples of the descriptive power of the Visceral Loop in relation to human consciousness are presented here.

 ## Example 1

-In this first example, the visceral loop is applied to understand the thought processes whereby an individual concludes themselves as conscious.
+In this first example, the Visceral Loop is applied to understand the thought processes whereby an individual concludes themselves as conscious.
 Consider the following sequence of internal mental observations:
 1. "What's that red blob in the tree?
 Oh, it's an apple".
 2. "Oh, those thoughts just came from my mind, and not from the outside world".
 3. "That's what consciousness is.
 I am conscious".